 An advising PIN is required to process and finalize your class registration.
-Similar to a PIN you would use to access your bank account at an ATM, PIN stands for Personal Identification Number.
+Similar to a PIN you would use to access your bank account at an ATM.

 Your advising PIN must be released by your academic advisor.
 You will need to see your advisor to discuss your schedule for the upcoming term before your advisor will release your PIN.
 Once you have met with your advisor, your PIN will be released and will be valid through the drop/add period for the next term.

 You can find your PIN by accessing the Advising Status app in MyUWF.